Beautiful antique Mongolian Grain Bin with hand painted designs.

 If you have any questions or if you want to make us a Serious Offer on this piece, please use the “Product Inquiry” Tab above.

-If you are making an Offer, please include your full name, city and Zip Code.
+When making an Offer, please include your full name, city and Zip Code.

 If you are looking for an approx. delivery time frame, please include your Zip Code with your question.